| What

 which is separate and distinct from its directors

 and shareholders.
+SALOMON v

-SALOMON & CO
+SALOMON & CO Fact Salomon had

 incorporated his boot and shoe repair business.